 A: Yes.
-Include faculty on sabbatical who are expected to return to your department should be counted.
+Faculty on sabbatical who are expected to return to your department should be counted.

 Q: Dr. Jane Doe teaches one course for our department each year, but does not have a multi-year contract.
 Where should she be counted?

-A: Include individuals who teach less than full-time for you and do not have voting rights in your department in the category “Instructional non-tenure track.”
+A: Include individuals who teach less than full-time for you and do NOT have voting rights in your department in the category “Instructional non-tenure track.”
 Count each person as one, no matter what their effort or fraction is this year.

 Q: We have some Economists who are tenured in other departments on campus, but we pay part of their salaries because they teach for us.
 Since they are not formally in our department, they do not have voting rights with us.
 How should they be counted?

 A: This survey seeks to understand the gender composition of faculty working in myriad capacities in U.S. economics departments, both those with and without departmental voting rights.
-Faculty who hold a secondary appointment in economics and have voting rights should be included in the counts of tenure-track or non-tenure track professors, associate professors or assistant professors.
-Faculty who do not hold secondary appointments and do not hold voting rights in your department, but teach in the economics department should be counted under full or part-time non-tenure track or all other full-time instructors.
+Faculty who hold a secondary appointment in economics and have voting rights in the economics department should be included in the counts of tenure-track professors, associate professors or assistant professors.
+Faculty who do not hold voting rights in your department, but teach in the economics department should be counted as instrictional, non-tenure track faculty.